 3. Barge (Lucca) Barga is a must-see if you are going to explore northern Tuscany.
 This medieval town is a true hidden gem due to its location in the Tuscan-Apennine hills at 410 meters above sea level, dominated by the Pania della Croce, a mountain in the Apuan Alps.

-4. Casale Marittimo (Pisa) Casale Marittimo is worth a visit because this area is home to some incredible natural settings and hidden medieval villages where time seems to have come to a standstill.
+4. Casale Marittimo (Pisa) Marittimo is worth a visit because this area is home to some incredible natural settings and hidden medieval villages where time seems to have come to a standstill.
 It is not far from the Tyrrhenian coast and here you’ll fell the clean scent of the sea breeze.

 5. Caspian Termed Kari (Pisa) This area has been inhabited since Etruscan times.
 Lari is situated where three hilltops meet in the Pisan hills.
 The castle looms over the town center and originally dates back to the Medieval era and most of the present structure dates back to the mid-seventeenth century.
-Casciana Terme is great spa town where you find relaxing hydrotherapy pools, a pool used for motor rehabilitation, hot tubs with thermal water.
+Casciana Terme is a great spa town where you find relaxing hydrotherapy pools, a pool used for motor rehabilitation, hot tubs with thermal water.

 6. Casole d Elsa (Siena) Just a short way from the main road between Colle and Volterra, lies the small hamlet of Casole d Elsa.
 This is a lively old town featuring a number of shops selling traditional local food products.